mikfake/tools/README.md

-Question
-Theon is an energy engineer.
-His job is to transport oil from the base refinery to the main storage unitsthrough a network of pipes.
-The network is in the form of a tree, where the base refinery is the root andthe main storage units are the leaves, The pipes are connected to the storage units via internalconnecting, stations.
-The pipes can have different transfer rates fliter of oil per unit of timej.
-He wishes todetermine the maximum amount of oll that can be transported via the network at any
+version of JDK being used is 1.8

+Note: The main class name must be "Solution".

+Martin's father goes for a jog every morning.
+Martin follows him several minutes later.
+His father starts at a position that is X1 meters away from their home and runs rectilinearly at a constant speed of V1 meters per step for N steps.

+Martin is standing at X2 meters away from his home.
+He wonders how fast he must run at some constant speed of V2 meters per step so as to maximize F, where F equals the number of his father's footsteps that Martin will land on during his run.
+It is given that the first step that Martin will land on, from his starting position, will have been landed on by his father.

+Note that if more than one prospective velocity results in the same number of maximum common steps, output the highest prospective velocity as V2.

-Write an algorithm to help Theon find the maximum amount of oil that can be transported via thenetwork at any given time. input
+Write an algorithm to help Martin calculate F and V2.

+Input
-The first line of the input consists of an integer . num, representing the number of stations in the network (N).
+The first line of the input consists of an integer fatherPos, representing the initial position of Martin's father (X₁).
+The second line consists of an integer martinPos, representing the initial position of Martin (X₂).
+The third line consists of an integer velFather, representing the velocity of the father (V₁).
-The second line consists of an integer - baseR, representing the index of the base refinery in the network (S).
+The last line consists of an integer steps, representing the number of steps taken by the father (N).

-The third line consists of two space-separated integers - numCon and charCon, representing the numberof connections in the network (numCon (M) is always equal to N-1) and given characteristics of eachconnection (charCon (P) is always equal to 3), respectively.The next M lines consist of p space-separated integers - start endand rate, representing the startingnode of the pipe; the ending node of the pipe; and the transfer rate of the pipe, respectively.
-OutputPrint an integer representing, the maximum amount of olil that can be transported vla the network at anygiven time.
+Output
+Print two space-separated integers as the maximum number of common footsteps F and respective speed V₂.

 Constraints
-3 s num s 105
-1's baseRs 105
-1 srates103
-numConenum-1
-charCon =3
+1 ≤ fatherPos ≤ 10⁵
+0 ≤ martinPos ≤ fatherPos
+1 ≤ velFather ≤ 10⁴
+1 ≤ steps ≤ 10⁴

+Example
+Input: （因截图中示例输入显示不全，按已有提取 ）